massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager processes - Display running processes within the current process

 USAGE:
-   forgejo manager processes command [command options]
+   forgejo manager processes [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command